 Whisk the eggs with 1 teaspoon salt, 1/2 teaspoon pepper and 1 tablespoon parsley in a bowl.
 Heat about 1/8 inch olive oil in a large skillet over medium-high heat.
 Put the flour in a shallow bowl.
 Working in batches, dredge the shrimp in the flour, dip in the egg mixture and add to the skillet cut-side down; fry, turning, until lightly browned, about 3 minutes.
 Transfer to paper towels to drain.

 Pour out any oil from the skillet and wipe clean.
 Add the broth, wine and lemon juice and bring to a boil over medium-high heat.
-Add the tomatoes and cook until the sauce is slightly reduced, 4 minutes.
+Add the tomatoes and cook until the sauce is slightly reduced, about 4 minutes.
 Push the tomatoes to one side; whisk in the butter a few pieces at a time.
 Stir in the shrimp and the remaining 1 tablespoon parsley.

 Meanwhile, put the spinach in a microwave-safe bowl, sprinkle with water and season with salt and pepper.
 Cover with plastic wrap and pierce the plastic; microwave until wilted, 3 to 5 minutes.
 Divide the spinach and shrimp mixture among plates and top with the sauce.